 I spent lots of time honing my golf game – got my Index down to 15!
 I served on all sorts of local boards.
 I volunteered to develop and maintain websites and blogs for various community groups.
 I was the go-to person for any computer-related questions (it got to the point I was jokingly answering our phone “Vicki’s Computer Support … press 1 for English …!)
 I was just as busy in retirement as I had been while I was “working”.
 But something was missing.
 And something odd was happening to me.
 I started to recognize the stirrings of a desire to do something creative.
 Me.
 She who can’t draw a recognizable stick figure.

-We live in the Gold Country foothills of the Sierra Nevada mountains in California where we are very frequently visited by coyote, bobcats, mountain lions and all sorts of other wildlife!
+In 2000, we moved from the San Francisco Bay Area to the Gold Country foothills of the Sierra Nevada mountains where we were very frequently visited by coyote, bobcats, mountain lions and all sorts of other wildlife!
 So I got a decent DSLR and started taking pictures.
 And more pictures.
 And even more pictures.
 Then I had to find something to do with all those pictures.

 In 2007, while “surfing” (remember when we called it that?) the internet, I stumbled upon a reference to “digital scrapbooking” and instantly fell in love with it.
 It let me combine my geeky-techie software-loving side with a creative way to preserve the thousands of photos I’ve been taking since we moved out to the boonies!
 (You can find some of these photos on my old iVicki Photoblog.)